-There are more than 50 million smokers in the United States.
-About 1 in 5 adults and teens, with more than 1,200 people dying daily from smoking-related diseases.
-This makes smoking the largest cause of morbidity and mortality in the country.
-Smoking cigarettes causes cancer, breathing disorders, heart attacks and stroke.
-It has been linked to reduced fertility, miscarriages, impotency, gum disease, cataracts, bone thinning, hip fractures and peptic ulcers.
-Cigarette smoking costs the economy over $198 billion in anual healthcare costs and lost productivity.
+In the United States, there are more than 50 million smokers, around 1 in every 5 adults.
+This is the cause of more than 1,200 people dying from smoking related diseases such as lung cancer.
+This statistic makes smoking the largest cause of morbidity and mortality in the country.
+Smoking cigarettes can lead to cancer, breathing disorders, heart attacks, and strokes.
+It has also been linked to reduced infertility, miscarriages, impotency, gum disease, cataracts, bone thinning, hip fractures, and peptic ulcers.
+Cigarette smoking costs the economy over $198 billion in annual healthcare costs and a loss of productivity.

-Freedom from Smoking is an 8 session, 7 week program that introduces participants to key stages of behavior changes.
-In this program learn ways to cope with stress, how to keep from gaining weight, set goals to make it harder to pick the habbit back up, get support, track how many cigaretts you smoke a day, and how many days you have been tobacco free.
-Contact Mississippi County Health Department for further information.
+Freedom form Smoking is 7-week program, including 8 sessions, that introduces participants to key stages of behavior changes.
+In this program you will learn ways to cope with stress, learn weight management, set goals to ensure the habit is not picked back up, get support, track cigarette usage over a 24 hour period, and track how many days you have been cigarette free.

-Your heart rate drops to a normal level.
+- Your heart rate will drop to a normal level

 12 Hours After Quitting

-Your added risk of coronary heart disease is half that of a smoker’s.
+- Your added risk of coronary heart disease is half that of a smoker’s risk

 - Your risk of having a stroke is reduced to that of a nonsmoker’s